gartner/zf2rapid/docs/tutorial-crud-create-model.md

 your data as objects, the table gateways allow the access to database tables and the hydrators help to convert the data passed from the database to your entities.
 The generated repositories are meant to be used within your controllers or other classes which access to the data.
+The generated input filters can be used for input validation with or without a form.

 You can extend the generated classes and add more logic to it.
 But please note, that your amendments will be lost when you try to rebuild the classes